Why ERMI Testing is a Must For Your Home

 Interpreting ERMI Test Results

-Understanding ERMI Test Report
+Understanding the ERMI Test Report

 Are ERMI Tests Accurate?

 The accuracy of ERMI testing is quite significant, boasting a near-perfect efficiency due to its DNA-based analysis method.
-This advanced approach allows for identifying and quantifying 36 different mold species from dust samples.
+This advanced approach allows for the identification and quantification of 36 different mold species from dust samples.
 However, despite its high accuracy, it’s essential to remember that ERMI tests do not measure the exact amount of mold present but rather the presence of mold species.
-Therefore, while ERMI tests provide a detailed snapshot of mold varieties in an environment, seeking professional assessment is advisable when elevated mold levels are detected.Comparing ERMI Test Results
+Therefore, while ERMI tests provide a detailed snapshot of mold varieties in an environment, seeking professional assessment is advisable when elevated mold levels are detected.
+Comparing ERMI Test Results

-(Get the EnviroBiomics ERMI Test if you feel you may have mold)
+(Get the EnviroBiomics ERMI Test if you feel you may have mold.)

 Limitations of ERMI Testing